 What is Lifeline?

 Lifeline is a federal program that lowers the cost of phone or internet service.
-This benefit provides eligible consumers with a monthly discount of up to $9.25.
-Consumers living on Tribal lands are eligible for an enhanced discount of up to $34.25 per month.
+This benefit provides eligible consumers with a monthly discount based on cost of services, tribal eligibility, and your services.

 Households located on qualifying Tribal lands may also qualify based on participation in one of the following Tribal assistance programs: